sec-a-ops/Port-scanner/README.md

 # Port-scanner
- Simple Python Port Scanner::  A lightweight and customizable Python-based port scanner that helps you quickly check for open and closed ports on any target system.
+ Simple Python Port Scanner:  A lightweight and customizable Python-based port scanner that helps you quickly check for open and closed ports on any target system.
 # 🔍 Python Port Scanner

-A simple yet powerful **Python-based port scanner** for learning and practicing cybersecurity fundamentals.
+A simple yet powerful **Python-based port scanner** for learning and practising cybersecurity fundamentals.
 This project lets you scan open and closed ports on a target host with options for single, ranged, or fast scanning.

 ---